SmithsonianWorkshops/advanced-hydra-workshops/scripting/scripting_hands_on.md

 ```
 #!/bin/sh

-# count the number of sequences in a fasta file
+# 1. count the number of sequences in a fasta file
+# 2. Add a variable
+# 3. Add argument for file name
+# 4. Add sanity checks

 if [ -z ${1} ]; then
   echo "ERROR: Give the file name as an argument"